 - If you have suffered a significant financial loss, contact your local Secret Service field office.
 Any investigation regarding this type of fraud will be conducted on a case by case basis at the discretion of the local Secret Service and U.S. Attorney's Office.

 - Report Internet fraud to the Federal Trade Commission online or by phone, toll-free, at 1-877-FTC-HELP (1-877-382-4357).

 - If the U.S. mail was used in the fraud scheme – even if it originated by telephone or on the Internet - file a complaint with the U.S. Postal Inspector.

 - If the scam originated through a particular website, notify the administrators of that website.

-Victims are also encouraged to report fraud to the authorities overseas:
+Victims are also encouraged to report fraud to the local authorities overseas:

 - If the scam took place in Mali, please notify the local Malian authorities.

 - If you believe the perpetrator is in Mali, contact The Embassy of Mali in Washington, D.C. or the State Department's Office of Overseas Citizens Services at 1-888-407-4747.